(Behind the scenes: Making this video)

 Are you ready to help meet accelerating changes in health care through better nursing management across multiple settings and specialties?
 Do you want to build on your existing nursing experience and advance your career?
-It’s time to consider earning a Vanderbilt MSN degree in Health Systems Management through our e-Learning program.
+It’s time to consider earning a Vanderbilt MSN degree in Healthcare Leadership through our e-Learning specialty.

-What Will You Do as a Health Systems Manager?
+What Will You Do as a Healthcare Leader?

-The Health Systems Management (HSM) program prepares graduates for the advanced role of nursing and health care management.
+The Healthcare Leadership specialty prepares graduates for the advanced role of nursing and health care management.
 This specialty is designed to prepare nurses at the graduate level to manage the delivery of nursing and health care services across the spectrum of health care settings.
 Graduates acquire the breadth of management knowledge and skills needed to perform effectively and assume leadership positions in health care delivery organizations.
-The HSM curriculum is offered in a full-time and a part-time, online format.
-Students may enter the part-time program during any semester; full-time students begin in the fall each year.
+The Healthcare Leadership curriculum is offered in a full-time and a part-time, online format.
+Students may enter the part-time specialty during fall and spring semesters; full-time students begin in the fall each year.